 Please read this page carefully as it contains instructions on submitting the required documents, work samples and reference letters to successfully submit your application.

 - To apply, you will create a login.
 You can save your information and return to the application at any time before your final submission.

-You will be asked to provide contact information for yourself and your employer, demographic information and to answer questions about your journalism achievements and disciplinary background.
-You will also be asked to upload several documents including a resume, personal statement, study plan and work samples.
+You will be asked to provide contact information for yourself and your employer, demographic information and answer questions about your journalism achievements and disciplinary background.
+You will also be asked to upload several documents including a professional profile, personal statement, study plan and work samples.

 In this section you will be required to upload three documents.
 The content and format are described below.

 - You will be required to upload a document to include all relevant positions held since completing formal education, education background and professional awards received following the format indicated in the application.

 - In no more than 500 words tell us what academic areas you propose to study.
 How do these relate to your career objectives?
 How do you plan to carry out this work: Courses?
 Tutorials?
 Research?
 Indicate areas of study, not specific classes.
 What benefit will this plan have for you, your employer or the field of journalism, following the fellowship?